Pierre de Fermat: Biography

 He attended the University of Orléans from 1623 and received a bachelor in civil law in 1626, before moving to Bordeaux.
-In Bordeaux, he began his first serious mathematical researches, and in 1629 he gave a copy of his restoration of Apollonius's De Locis Planis to one of the mathematicians there.
-Certainly, in Bordeaux he was in contact with Beaugrand and during this time he produced important work on maxima and minima which he gave to Étienne d'Espagnet who clearly shared mathematical interests with Fermat.
-There he became much influenced by the work of François Viète.
+In Bordeaux, he began his first serious mathematical researches.
+In 1629, he gave a copy of his restoration of Apollonius's De Locis Planis to one of the mathematicians there.
+In Bordeaux, he was in contact with Beaugrand, and during this time, he produced important work on maxima and minima which he gave to Étienne d'Espagnet who shared mathematical interests with Fermat.
+There, he became much influenced by the work of François Viète.

 In 1630, he bought the office of a councilor at the Parlement de Toulouse, one of the High Courts of Judicature in France, and was sworn in by the Grand Chambre in May 1631.
 He held this office for the rest of his life.
 Fermat thereby became entitled to change his name from Pierre Fermat to Pierre de Fermat.
 On 1 June 1631, Fermat married Louise de Long, a fourth cousin of his mother Claire de Fermat (née de Long).
 The Fermats had eight children, five of whom survived to adulthood: Clément-Samuel, Jean, Claire, Catherine, and Louise.

 Fluent in six languages (French, Latin, Occitan, classical Greek, Italian and Spanish), Fermat was praised for his written verse in several languages and his advice was eagerly sought regarding the emendation of Greek texts.
 He communicated most of his work in letters to friends, often with little or no proof of his theorems.
 In some of these letters to his friends, he explored many of the fundamental ideas of calculus before Newton or Leibniz.
-Fermat was a trained lawyer making mathematics more of a hobby than a profession.
+He was a trained lawyer making mathematics more of a hobby than a profession.
 Nevertheless, he made important contributions to analytical geometry, probability, number theory and calculus.
 Secrecy was common in European mathematical circles at the time.
 This naturally led to priority disputes with contemporaries such as Descartes and Wallis.

 Anders Hald writes that, "The basis of Fermat's mathematics was the classical Greek treatises combined with Vieta's new algebraic methods."